AdaCore/e3-core/README.md

 - *env*: global environment handling
 - *error*: `e3` exceptions
 - *event*: interface for notifying external services
+- *fingerprint*: support for creating a synthetic view of set of conditions and determining whether those conditions have changed or not.
 - *fs*: high-level file system operations, using globbing, walk,...
 - *hash*: computation of sha1, md5
 - *log*: logging helpers